Analyze and Model Data on GPU

 TF = logical 1

-Evaluate function execution time on the GPU and compare performance with execution on the CPU.
+Evaluate function execution time on the GPU and compare performance with execution on a CPU.

-Comparing the time taken to execute code on the CPU and the GPU can be useful to select the execution environment.
+Comparing the time taken to execute code on a CPU and a GPU can be useful in determining the appropriate execution environment.
 For example, if you want to compute descriptive statistics from sample data, considering the execution time and the data transfer time is important to evaluating the overall performance.
-If a function has gpuArray support, as the number of observations increases, computation on the GPU generally becomes more performant compared to the CPU.
+If a function has GPU array support, as the number of observations increases, computation on the GPU generally improves compared to the CPU.

 Measure the function run time in seconds by using the